Vishtasp

 Vishtasp is referred to in the Gathas, the oldest texts of Zoroastrianism

-these hymns, the poet speaks of Vishtasp as his ally (Yasna 46.
-14),
+In these hymns, the poet speaks of Vishtasp as his ally (Yasna 46.

 The

-to Mazda for a boon reappears in Yasht 5.
-98, where the boon is asked
+appeal to Mazda for a boon reappears in Yasht 5.
+98, where the boon

-for the Haugvan [n 1] and Naotara families, and in which Vishtasp is
+is asked for the Haugvan [n 1] and Naotara families, and in which

-said to be a member of the latter. [n 2] Later in the same hymn, Zoroaster
+Vishtasp is said to be a member of the latter. [n 2] Later in the

-is described as appealing to Mazda to "bring Vishtaspa, son of
+same hymn, Zoroaster is described as appealing to Mazda to "bring

-Aurvataspa, to think according to Daena (Religion), to speak according
+Vishtaspa, son of Aurvataspa, to think according to Daena (Religion),

 In

-the attacks of the daeva-worshipping Arejat.aspa and other members of
+off the attacks of the daeva-worshipping Arejat.aspa and other members

 for strength that he may "crush Tathryavant of the bad religion,

-Vishtasp and Vishtasp's ancestors are additionally said to possess khvarenah.
+ancestors are additionally said to possess khvarenah.
+While the

-While the chief hero of the conflicts is said to be Vishtasp's son,
+chief hero of the conflicts is said to be Vishtasp's son, Spentodhat,

 peoples.